john-mani/goproject/README.md

 - Ensure Go is installed.
 Visit the [Go site](https://golang.org/doc/install) for instructions and documentation.

 - Download and unzip file to your workspace directory, eg. $HOME/go/src.
 For this example, we'll rename the folder to main.
-- Navigate to and run the *main.go* file from the command prompt eg.
+- Navigate to the application folder.
+Build and run the *main.go* file from the command prompt eg.
   ```

   $ cd $HOME/go/src/main
+  $ go build main.go
   $ ./main
   ```
  - Open a browser and go to: [http://localhost:8080/main](http://localhost:8080/main)